Information Bulletin: Funding of Quebec Pension Plans – New scale proposed for establishing the target level of the stabilization provision

 Unquoted private debt as fixed income security

-A positive change proposed by the draft regulation is recognition, when certain conditions are met, of unquoted private debt as fixed-income security, up to 10% of the plan’s assets.
-This type of investment is already garnering interest among pension committees, and the proposed change should increase their interest.
-In fact, by being a “fixed-income security,” the asset proportion allocated to variable-income securities is reduced, thus allowing the target level of the stabilization provision to be decreased and to take full advantage of the features of such an investment as opposed to the current scale.
+A positive change under the regulation is recognition, when certain conditions are met, of unquoted private debt as fixed-income security, up to 10% of the plan’s assets.
+This type of investment is already garnering interest among pension committees, and this change should increase their interest.
+In fact, by being a “fixed-income security”, the asset proportion allocated to variable-income securities is reduced, thus allowing the target level of the stabilization provision to be decreased and to take full advantage of the features of such an investment as opposed to the current scale.

-Additional technical changes are also proposed in the draft regulation (the first two apply to all sectors, while the last one only applies to the private sector):
+A few more technical changes are also included in the regulation (the first two apply to all sectors, while the last one applies to the private sector):

 - Increase in the cap for the fees payable when registering a pension plan, filing the annual information return, or transmitting the termination report from $100,000 to $150,000.
-The new ceiling will apply starting on December 31, 2019 and will be indexed starting in January 1, 2020.
-This concerns only a limited number of plans.
+The new ceiling will apply starting on December 31, 2019 and will be indexed starting on January 1, 2020.
+It involves a limited number of plans;

 - Elimination of additional fees for the notice of solvency required under section 119.1 of the Supplemental Pension Plans Act or for a report related to an actuarial valuation in cases where such a report has been filed on the date when the notice of solvency or actual valuation was required or on an earlier date.